-The London International Youth Science Forum (LIYSF) had their largest ever forum this year with 470 participants from 65 countries.
+The London International Youth Science Forum (LIYSF) had its largest-ever forum this year with 470 participants from 65 countries.

 The London International Youth Science Forum officially began with the Opening Ceremony on Thursday 23rd July 2015.